Webinar

 President Biden, backed by a Democratic-controlled Congress, successfully passed a number of legislative initiatives in his first two years in office.
 The midterm elections in 2022 changed the legislative landscape.
 While Democrats maintained narrow control of the Senate, Republicans won a slim majority in the House.
 “With power split between two parties, legislative initiatives have been limited,” says Kevin McMillan, head of state and federal government relations at U.S. Bank.
 However, bi-partisan support in April 2024 led to approval of a funding package to, among other things, support Ukraine's military defense against Russia and to aid Israel as well in its conflict with Hamas.
 However, it took months to gain final passage of these and related measures.

 Haworth is skeptical that continued partisan differences in Washington will have a major impact on markets.
-There may be increasing interest in the election, with President Biden facing what is likely a challenging battle for a second term.
-Leadership of the House and Senate are also at stake on the November ballot.
 “The market is currently at a wait-and-see point about the 2024 election, seeking more clarity about the candidates, possible election outcomes and the potential economic and market ramifications,” says Haworth.
-“Once platform positions are more clearly stated, the markets may begin to look at which sectors stand to benefit based on who is ultimately elected.”
+“Yet that election uncertainty may become a growing capital market concern.”

 Positioning portfolios today